 On top of getting through airport security faster, you may get complimentary food and drinks, discounts on local attractions, and even access to airport lounges for those long stopovers.
 Those extras can keep money in your pocket, ease the stress of traveling, and save you a lot of time.

 So how do travel credit cards work?
 Let’s look at 3 things you need to consider when choosing a travel rewards card.

 Points or Miles Vary Between Cards

-Travel cards either accumulate points or miles.
+Travel cards either accumulate points or miles for rewards.
 They all refer to them the same way but that doesn’t mean you’re comparing apples-to-apples.
 The points on one card may hold more value than another.

 For example, one travel card might give you $1 credit for every point you redeem while another may “cost” 1.5 or 2 points for the same credit.
 The same applies to cards that collect “miles.”
 A reward mile doesn’t always translate to a travel mile.